|Air Pollution Control Ordinance (Cap.311)

 ||Anyone involved in marine dumping and related loading operations, requires a permit from the EPD.
 All dumping vessels have to be equipped with an automatic self-monitoring system which records their position and loading and dumping operations.

 The Environmental Impact Assessment Ordinance is to avoid, minimise and control the adverse impact on the environment of designated projects through the application of the environmental impact assessment process and the environmental permit system.

 Designated projects, unless exempted, must follow the statutory environmental impact assessment (EIA) process and require environmental permits for their construction and operation.

 ||The Ordinance regulates, through an activity-based permit system, the import, export, manufacture and use of non-pesticide hazardous chemicals that have potentially harmful or adverse effects on human health or the environment, including those regulated by the Stockholm Convention and the Rotterdam Convention.

 |Product Eco-responsibility Ordinance (Cap.
 603)

-The Environmental Levy Scheme on Plastic Shopping Bags is the first PRS under the Ordinance, and the law sets out the details of the operation of the PRS.
+The Plastic Shopping Bag Charging Scheme is the first PRS under the Ordinance, and the law sets out the details of the operation of the PRS.
 Starting from 1 April 2015, the PRS is fully extended to cover all retail sales of goods.
 Sellers involving in retail sales of goods shall charge the customer 50 cents or more for each plastic shopping bag provided directly or indirectly to the customer.
+On 31 December 2022, the Government implemented enhancement measures, including increasing the minimum charging level from 50 cents to $1 and tightening the scope of exemption.
 Offenders may be subject to a fixed penalty of $2,000.